 Castlemaine, Victoria, Australia 1894 – Melbourne, Victoria, Australia 1954

-Collection Title: The Great Breath, by Christian Waller.
+Collection Title: The Great Breath: a book of seven designs, by Christian Waller.
 Melbourne: Golden Arrow Press, 1932

 Page: plate 3

 Materials & Technique: books, illustrated books, ink; paper linocut, printed in black ink, from one block Support: thin translucent vellum, tipped onto thick cream wove paper

 Edition: proposed book edition of 150 (only about 30 bound up, the numbering was not chronological but based on the numerology of the purchaser); additional proofs.

 Christian Waller’s intensely creative energy and superb mastery of the printed medium suffuses The Lords of the Flame.
 It is the third in a sequence of seven images from the illustrated book, The Great Breath, widely acknowledged as Waller’s finest work and the most stunning example of art deco books produced in Australia.
 Waller’s interest in theosophy and the divine inspired her conception and depiction of the seven steps of spiritual evolution and development.